Students usually have a lot of questions about study abroad. Here are some of the most common ones:

 There are many benefits to going abroad, yet on average, only 15% of college students do.
 However, a whopping 73% of employers said study abroad experience is important when evaluating candidates for junior level positions.
 Additionally, skills obtained from study abroad --cross-cultural experience, strategic international understanding, interpersonal skills, and substantive content knowledge of field--are cited as the top 4 most important employee traits.
 (Source: The ROI of Study Abroad)

 How much does it cost?

-Not necessarily!
-Many opportunities are available in English-speaking countries.
-There are also many programs in non-English speaking countries that offer instruction in English.
-If language-learning is your goal, there are opportunities to study in your target language in countries from China to Peru.
+You don't have to!
+You may choose to study in an English-speaking country, but even in non-English speaking countries, you will likely take courses meant for international students, taught all in English.
+However, if language-learning is your goal, there are opportunities to study in your target language across the globe, in countries from China to Peru.

-What if I can't go abroad for a whole semester?
+Do I have to go abroad for a whole semester?

 Not at UNCG!
 We have many different types of programs, with lots of options over the summer, and even some during spring or winter break.
 We can find one that works for you personally and academically, and explain more about our program types in our Study Abroad 101 course.